opendistro/for-elasticsearch-docs/docs/ism/settings.md

 We recommend that you don't change the settings.
 The default settings should work well for most use cases.

-ISM stores its configuration in the `.opendistro-ism-config` index.
+Index State Management (ISM) stores its configuration in the `.opendistro-ism-config` index.
 Don't modify this index without using the [ISM API operations](../api/).

 All settings are available using the Elasticsearch `_cluster/settings` operation.
 None require a restart, and all can be marked `persistent` or `transient`.